 The Aide-de-Camp will introduce the Host or other senior official and his/her spouse to The Governor-General and then to the wife of The Governor-General.

 At least one week in advance of the date of the event, The Governor-General should receive a copy of the programme as well as a list of high officials who will attend the function.

 Whenever The Governor-General and/or his spouse visit exhibitions or similar events, a senior official must always be in attendance on them until they depart.

 On State and other formal occasions, The National Anthem is played when The Governor-General (and his spouse if she accompanies him) stands in the designated place.
 All persons are expected to rise when Their Excellencies enter the room and remain standing for the National Anthem.

 The speakers may first thank the Chairman/Master of Ceremonies, and then address “Your Excellency” or “Your Excellencies” if The Governor-General is accompanied by his wife.
 Placement on the programme of any remarks to be made by The Governor-General should be discussed with His Excellency’s Personal Secretary as soon as the draft programme is available.

 The Governor-General’s Team

-Her Excellency is usually accompanied by her Lady-in-Waiting and security personnel.
+Her Excellency is usually accompanied by her Lady-in-Waiting or Private Secretary and security personnel.

-Groups may contact King’s House to arrange special tours.
+Individuals or groups may contact King’s House to arrange special tours.
 Requests for tours must be submitted in writing via postal mail or e-mail (firstname.lastname@example.org).
-Groups numbering more than six are to be submitted in writing to The Governor-General at least eight weeks before the desired tour date.
+Requests for groups numbering more than six are to be submitted in writing to The Governor-General at least eight weeks before the desired tour date.
 Smaller groups of one to six persons are to be submitted in writing to The Governor-General at least two weeks before the desired tour date.
-Tours will be not be facilitated on public holidays, weekends, or on days when functions are scheduled to take place on the property.
+Tours will not be facilitated on public holidays, weekends, or on days when events are scheduled to take place at King’s House.